NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 4) Education: what level of education do they have?

-5) Frustrations: biggest challenges for people in this persona?
+5) Frustrations: the biggest challenges for people in this persona?

 6) Motivations: what motivates people in this persona to be successful?